The Nordic Council

 Johannes Jansson

-First and foremost, the Nordic Council’s politicians are driven by the desire to make the Nordic region one that people want to live and work in.
-This is also the primary objective of the ideas and proposals for co-operation that are borne out of the Nordic Council.
+The members of the Nordic Council are driven, first and foremost, by the desire to make the Nordic Region one in which people want to live and work.
+This is also the primary objective of the ideas and proposals for co-operation put to the Council.

-The Council has 87 elected members.
-Denmark, Finland, Norway, and Sweden each have 20 members.
-Of these, two of the Danish representatives are from the Faroe Islands and two are from Greenland, while Finland has two representatives from Åland.
+The Nordic Council has 87 elected members.
+Denmark, Finland, Norway and Sweden have 20 members each.
+Two of the Danish members are from the Faroe Islands and two of the Finnish members come from Åland.
 Iceland has seven members.

-Denmark, Iceland, Norway, and Sweden were the founding members of the Nordic Council when it was formed in 1952.
-Finland joined in 1955, the Faroe Islands and Åland in 1970, and Greenland in 1984.
-The Faroe Islands, Greenland, and Åland have exerted greater influence on Nordic co-operation since the Åland Document was adopted by the Ministers for Nordic co-operation in Mariehamn, Åland, on 5 September 2007.
+Denmark, Iceland, Norway and Sweden were founder members of the Nordic Council when it was formed in 1952.
+Finland joined in 1955, the Faroe Islands and Åland in 1970 and Greenland in 1984.
+The Faroe Islands, Greenland, and Åland have exerted greater influence on Nordic co-operation since the Åland Document was adopted by the ministers for Nordic co-operation in Mariehamn, Åland, on 5 September 2007.

-The members of the Council are members of the national parliaments and are nominated by the party groups.
-There is no procedure for direct election to the Nordic Council.
+The Nordic Council is made up of members of the national parliaments nominated by their party groups.
+There are no direct elections.

-The Nordic Council, which is run by a Presidium, comes together at two annual meetings – the Ordinary Session and the Theme Session, at which the Nordic politicians make decisions on issues that they call on the Nordic governments to implement.
+The Nordic Council, which is run by the Presidium, comes together for two annual meetings – the Ordinary Session and the Theme Session, at which the members make decisions on issues that they call on the Nordic governments to implement.

 Committees

-The on-going political work in the Nordic Council is conducted through committees and party groups.
+The ongoing political work of the Nordic Council is done by committees and party groups.

-The Nordic Council is served by a secretariat that shares its premises with the Secretariat to the Nordic Council of Ministers in Copenhagen.
-There is also a national secretariat in each of the Nordic parliaments
+The Nordic Council is served by a Secretariat that shares premises in Copenhagen with the Secretariat to the Nordic Council of Ministers.
+There is also a national secretariat in each of the Nordic parliaments.

 The Secretary General

-The Nordic parliamentary co-operation, the Nordic Council, is led by the Secretary General to the Nordic Council in Copenhagen with the help of staff at the Secretariat.
+The interparliamentary Nordic Council is headed by the Secretary General, assisted by the Secretariat in Copenhagen.
 The current Secretary General is Kristina Háfoss, the Faroe Islands.

-The Secretary General with the Council Secretariat prepares the business procedures which are processed by the Nordic Council.
+The Secretary General and Secretariat prepare the business processed by the Nordic Council.

-The Secretary General submits reports to the Nordic Council's executive body, the Presidium.
+The Secretary General submits reports to the Nordic Council’s executive body, the Presidium and draws up the agenda for Presidium meetings along with the President of the Nordic Council.

-The Secretary General and the President also prepare the decision items on the agenda.
+The Secretary General and the President also prepare agenda items on which decisions are to be made.

-For the items on the agenda not requiring decisions the Secretary General will consult with a meeting of the Secretariat, which consists of the heads of the secretariats of the national delegations and the party group secretaries.
+For the items on the agenda not requiring decisions, the Secretary General consults the Secretariat, which consists of the heads of the secretariats of the national delegations and the party group secretaries.

-The Presidium may pass the right to make decisions on certain issues to the Secretary General.
+The Presidium may delegate decision-making on certain issues to the Secretary General.

 2007-2013 Jan-Erik Enestam, Finland